WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

 [COBOL](https://en.wikipedia.org/wiki/COBOL) (COmmon Businuess Oriented Language) is still widely used in legacy applications.
 It is declining in popularity and most usage is to maintain old projects/existing applications.

+## TODOS

+A lot hasn't been covered yet!
+This lesson will be continually built upon!
+Some topics to expand upon in the future include...

-## The Beginnings of the Internet
+### The Beginnings of the Internet

 #### DARPAnet

-TODO

 ### Advent of Operating Systems